GoogleCloudPlatform/magic-modules/docs/content/develop/run-tests.md

 **Note:** If you want to test changes you've made in Magic Modules, you need to first [generate](/magic-modules/docs/getting-started/generate-providers/) the provider you want to test.
 {{< /hint >}}

-### Setup
+## Before you begin

 Authentication is described in more detail [here](https://github.com/hashicorp/terraform-provider-google/wiki/Developer-Best-Practices#authentication).

-In order to run tests, set the following environment variables:
+1. Set the following environment variables:

 ```
 GOOGLE_PROJECT